 “Why not?
 It’s just coffee!”

-We bickered passed the pizzeria that I spent my high school nights, wrapped up in its warmth during slowly-melting winters.
-Passed a woman with laughter stitched into her face as she overheard our argument.
+We bickered past the pizzeria that I spent my high school nights, past a woman with laughter stitched into her face as she overheard our argument.

 Alex reminds me I need to be more bold if I’m going to have stories to write.

 I shake my head because I know she’s right, give her the go ahead to get this guy’s number, and we shake on it.
 She’s giddy now, always wanting to be my matchmaker, and she rushes back up the street, breathless.
-I’m still blushing in the Book Revue, hiding from second-hand embarrassment by perusing books I’ve seen a thousand times before.
+I’m still blushing in the bookstore, hiding from second-hand embarrassment by perusing novels I’ve seen a thousand times before.
 Meanwhile, Alex is swooping into the parking lot, rushing because it’s a little past noon and the tents are packing up.
-She tries to cross the street but almost gets hit by a car, and the people working the flower stand are laughing heartily.
-She smiles back at them, the charmer, hair flailing and grazed by the edge of a minivan.

 We explore one of the harbored towns of my childhood and she asks if I’ve ever been sailing.
 I think suddenly of my estrangement from the water, the tragic loss of that friendship, cultivated from years of swimming lessons in my grandparent’s concrete pool.
 I used to scrape my knees and bleed from diving too close to the bottom.

 That same grandfather once had a boat.
-“My Vision Too” was the second in a series of boats loved by that optometrist.
 As a toddler, I wore a yellow bathing suit with a built-in floating device around the waist.
 There are still hazy home videos of me, jumping off the back of the boat with my father.
 The video glimmers with static, only to be replaced by another scene.
 It’s me, or rather, the wisps of hair on the back of my head.
 We’re in the boat’s cabin and I’m clutching a fish-shaped pillow, one of my eyes peeking out, a fleeting replica of my father’s merry squint.